MLLM-Fabric: Multimodal Large Language Model-Driven Robotic Framework for Fabric Sorting and Selection: Introduction

 \section{Introduction}

-Robotic fabric manipulation has seen growing interest in recent years, especially for tasks involving material identification, physical property estimation, and deformable object handling~\cite{ClothManipulation}.
-While visual and tactile sensing have improved perception capabilities, conventional classification methods often fail to meet real-world selection demands.
-For instance, fabrics labeled under the same category, such as “cotton,” may vary drastically in softness, elasticity, or thickness.
-These differences critically affect performance in downstream tasks such as folding, dressing, or tool interaction.
-Effective fabric selection requires reasoning over continuous material attributes and contextual task relevance.
-Visual-only methods struggle to capture compliance or friction-related cues, while existing multimodal approaches~\cite{Yuan,activecloth,vitac,Multimodal_zero-shot} often rely on unimodal embeddings, lack physical property supervision, or treat fabrics as static object categories without supporting structured comparison or functional decision-making.
-These limitations underscore the need for new paradigms in robotic material understanding.
+Robotic fabric manipulation has attracted increasing attention in tasks such as material identification, physical property estimation, and deformable object handling~\cite{ClothManipulation}.
+Although visual and tactile sensing have improved perceptual capabilities, conventional classification methods often fail to meet practical selection requirements.
+For instance, fabrics labeled as ``cotton'' may vary significantly in softness, elasticity, and thickness, which directly impact downstream tasks including folding, dressing, and tool interaction.
+Effective fabric selection demands reasoning over continuous material properties and context-specific relevance.
+Visual-only methods are limited in capturing compliance and friction cues, while prior multimodal approaches~\cite{Yuan,activecloth,vitac,Multimodal_zero-shot} often depend on unimodal embeddings, lack supervision on physical attributes, or treat fabrics as static object categories, without enabling structured comparison or functional decision-making.
+These limitations highlight the need for a new paradigm in robotic material understanding.